katsuroo/aws-lambda-starter/README.md

 ~~~

 __start:dev__:
-Starts the application on node express environment with nodemon for change watching
+Starts the application on node express environment with nodemon for change watching.

 __test__:
-Runs all test files that matches the test file paths
+Runs all test files that matches the test file paths.

 __lint__:
-Runs eslint on all javascript files in the src folder
+Runs eslint on all javascript files in the src folder.

+__generate__:
+Generates handlers and tests based on swagger yaml file.

 __deploy__:
-Deploys the application to aws lambda
+Deploys the application to aws lambda.

 __set-version__:
 Sets the alias for the latest deployed lambda function.
-The script takes in one argument of the following arguments : prod , dev, stage

-__create:handler__:
-Generates a new handler and binds it to a route

-__create:model__:
-Creates a new model

 __build:env__:
 Builds a .env file in the root of the folder.
 This is used for CircleCI builds.